mne-tools/mne-hcp/README.rst

 Acknowledgements
 ================

-This project is supported by the AWS Cloud Credits for Research program and by the ERC starting grant ERC StG 263584 issued to Virginie van Wassenhove.
+This project is supported by the Amazon Webservices Research grant issued to Denis A. Engemann and by the ERC starting grant ERC StG 263584 issued to Virginie van Wassenhove.

 I acknowledge support by Alex Gramfort, Mainak Jas, Jona Sassenhagen, Giorgos Michalareas,